 Acacia: Hardwood Strength and Beauty

-Acacia wood is a top pick for outdoor furniture that lasts14.
+Acacia wood is a top pick for outdoor furniture that lasts.
 It fights off insects, rot, and decay, making it perfect for the outdoors.
 Its natural toughness and weather resistance make it great for patio sets and benches.

 best wood for outdoor furniture